amcdnl/ngrx-actions/README.md

 Above you may notice, the first action has multiple action classes.
 Thats because the `@Action` decorator can accept single or multiple actions.

-To hook it up to NGRX, all you have to do is call `createReducer` function passing your store.
+To hook it up to NGRX, all you have to do is call the `createReducer` function passing your store.
 Now pass the `myReducer` just like you would a function with a switch statement inside.

 ```javascript